-The selection panel will provide your child with some feedback on things to improve, however, under no circumstances will the WBA discuss other athlete's selection.
+While we understand each parent may have a subjective opinion on the ability of their own compared to others, the selection panel is led by elite professional full-time coaches who are experienced and trained in the assessment of player ability.
+The selection panel may provide feedback on areas to improve, however, under no circumstances will the WBA discuss the selection of athlete's with anyone other than their own parents.
 There are a number of factors involved in our selection process which are detailed in this document.